 Your daily routine consists of all of your habits.
 These actions structure your day and make the difference between operating at peak efficiency and struggling to make it through a poorly-planned day.

-You can have energizing, time-saving routines, or you can adopt draining, inefficient routines.
+You can have energizing, time-saving routines or adopt draining, inefficient routines.
 The choice is up to you.
-Don’t feel bad if you know that some unhealthy habits have crept into your day.
+Don’t feel bad knowing that some unhealthy habits have crept into your day.
 The important thing is to recognize them so that you can make a change.

 An excellent daily routine sets you up for success.
-If you make just one change that saves you 10 minutes per day, you can regain 60 hours of your precious time back each year.
+If you make just one change that saves you 10 minutes daily, you can regain 60 hours of your precious time each year.

 Best Daily Routines for a Healthy Life

-It takes time to become the best version of yourself, but I’ll help you to make it easier by getting you a few healthy daily routine examples to follow directly.
+It takes time to become the best version of yourself, but we’ll help you make it easier by getting you a few healthy daily routine examples to follow directly.

 Daily Routine for Good Health and More Energy